GUIDELINES FOR SITING AND OPERATION OF SALVAGE YARDS

 (a) i) Salvage yards shall comply with any municipal approvals.

-ii) Where these siting criteria conflict with municipal criteria, the most
+ii) Where these siting criteria conflict with municipal criteria, the most stringent will apply.

 b) A salvage yard shall not be located in